NETWAYS/advanced-puppet-training/sections/introduction/03_enviroment.md

 our puppet code, it has a clone of the Git repository allowing us to commit code and publish it onto the master, located in the home directory of the "training" user.

-The last machine is "agent-debian.localdomain" which has a Puppet agent pre-installed and will be used in the optional labs at the end.
+The last machine is "agent-centos.localdomain" which has a Puppet agent pre-installed and will be used in the optional labs at the end.

 ~~~ENDSECTION~~~